trychlos/pwix-forms/README.md

 And, because a tab may itself include a tab, which itself may include another level of tabs, and so on, there must not be any limit to the count of levels of checks.

-So each field definition (see below) can be included in a panel, and will be managed by a `Forms.Checker` associated to this panel.
+So each field definition (see below) can be attached to a checker, and will be managed by the `Forms.Checker`.

 Each `Forms.Checker` may itself be a child of some other `Forms.Checker` (for example the page of tabbed panes) up to having no more parent.
 We build an arbitrary depth of `Forms.Checker`'s hierarchy.

+So the `Forms.Checker` both manages individual fields directly attached to it, and then propagates to its collaterals and its parents.

+Messages are stacked, and the most recent or the most important is shown first.

 ## Installation